5H3LL3H5/get_mdr_html/README.md

 ## Project aim

-Only a personal project used to learning, practicing and improving my CI/GitHub skills.
-A longer term project aim is to automatically generate optimized GitHub projects for bash, python, C and C++ projects.
+A personal project used for learning, practicing and improving my CI/GitHub skills.
+A future project aim is to automatically generate optimized GitHub projects for bash, python, C and C++ projects.

 ## Todo